List of A Song of Ice and Fire characters: Maekar I Targaryen

 Maekar is a character in The Tales of Dunk and Egg.
 He is the fourth and youngest son of Daeron II Targaryen.
-Maekar married Dyanna Dayne and had six children, four sons, Daeron, Aerion, Aemon and Aegon, and two daughters.
+Maekar married Dyanna Dayne and had six children, four sons, Daeron, Aerion, Aemon and Aegon, and two daughters, Daella and Rhae.
 He was made Prince of Summerhall, a summer castle built in the Stormlands by his father.
 Maekar is resentful that his achievements are often overlooked, especially in favor of his eldest brother Baelor "Breakspear".
 He was angry when his father Daeron ordered that his third son Aemon be sent to the Citadel.
 At the Tourney at Ashford, Maekar sends his other three sons, and is angered when Dunk attacks the cruel Aerion to defend Tanselle, a Puppeteer.
 When Aerion asks for a Trial by Seven, Maekar takes his son's side, however, Baelor takes Dunk's side.
 In the fight, Dunk forces Aerion to withdraw his accusation, but Maekar while trying to reach his son is stopped by Baelor and accidentally strikes him a blow to the head that kills him.
 He allows Dunk to take Aegon as his squire when Dunk points out how Daeron and Aerion turned out.
 Maekar would eventually become King but died 12 years later at the Peake Uprising, when a stone thrown from the Peake's castle Starpike crushed his head.